Although I’m an experienced travel it doesn’t mean things don”t go wrong, or there are no longer any bad decisions or mistakes…

-One of my backpacking moto’s is ‘be prepared not to be prepared’ – Most the time I’m telling myself that because of my backpacking mistakes!
+One of my backpacking moto’s is ‘be prepared not to be prepared’ – Most the time I’m telling myself that.
+But backpacking mishaps lead to the best travel stories and that’s what this post is; A collection of stories of things going wrong traveling

 Living this nomadic life, I know there can be backpacking mistakes, things can go wrong.
 Things like delays, lost luggage, mother nature taking things into her own hands, falling ill, losing money, it could be anything.
 Backpacking problems or backpacking mishaps can happen to anybody, but they seem to be a regular occurrence for me.
 A backpacking mishap or problem could be lurking around any corner!